skapoor8/loki/README.md

 # Loki.js
-A humble library for building SPAs, micro front-ends and jquery-ui style plugins.
+A humble library for building SPAs

 ## TOC
 1. Features